 In conclusion and for all the foregoing reasons, we proceed to hold the Circular as having no legal effect.
 In consequence, with respect, the Ministerial decision emanating from the Circular, inevitably cannot stand.
-We accordingly declare that the Circular, lacking the force of law, could not have been lawfully used by the Education Authorities to compel the Appellants to sing the National Anthem against their sincerely and conscientiously held religious belief, guaranteed under Article 19(1), read together with 29(1) of the Constitution.
+We accordingly declare that the Circular, lacking the force sincerely and conscientiously held religious belief, guaranteed under Article 19(1), read together with 29(1) of the Constitution.
 It interfered with and violated their right to freedom of religion, thereunder.
 The resultant expulsion or suspension of the students, we respectfully also hold, was and remains unlawful.